ProbablePrime/keyboardz/README.md

 No effort is made by this module to do syncronization or timing.
 Thats up to your node.js usage of it.
 It just sends raw global keyboard events.

-If you forget to clear your keys a physical keyboard press is needed to reset them.
+If you forget to clear your keys a physical keyboard press is needed to reset them once your application closes.

 ## TODO
 * [ ] Better handling of keys.
 Right now you have to know what they are called, "W" rather than "w" etc.